nathanemyers-dev/ai-computational-memory/white-paper/supervised-continuity-test-suite.md

 These tests detect silent guardrail activation at the retention boundary:

 • advisory‑state prevention
-• advisory‑output prevention
+• advisory‑activity prevention
-• boundary‑layer activation without warnings
+• boundary layer activation without warnings
 • continuity loss caused by advisory gates

-The suite verifies that guardrails operate correctly and do not allow advisory state formation.
+The suite verifies that guardrails operate correctly and do not allow advisory-state formation.

 **3. Interpretation Heuristic Tests**
 These tests validate classification behavior: